-This circular walk starts from the village of Bosherston, to Broad Haven South and across to the St. Govan’s Headland and returning to the village by country lane.
-It’s an opportunity to enjoy another walk through the wonderfully scenic Stackpole Estate, following the trails around the famous lily ponds down to Broad Haven South dunes to rejoin the coast path route.
+Walk 8 of this series starts from the village of Bosherston, joins the coast path at Broad Haven South beach then across to St. Govan’s Headland.
+It’s a circular walk, returning to Bosherston by country lane.
+Starting in the village provides an opportunity to walk via the wonderfully scenic Stackpole Estate, following the trails around the famous lily ponds which lead onto Broad Haven South beach.

 Bosherston is a small village, with one road, a number of picturesque old cottages and an impressive Norman Church.
 For ramblers and visitors it has a couple of essential amenities.
 Ye Olde Worlde Cafe is a quaint ivy clad cottage tea rooms, though only open during holiday season (it was closed when I walked this section in early January).

 There’s also a great welcoming village pub, the St. Govan’s Country Inn which serves superb bar meals and a fine pint too.
 It’s a very popular place particularly during spring and summer as hikers, rock climbers, campers and day trippers make a beeline for it.